 What symptoms would your dog have if he or she was suffering from neck or back pain?
 In my experience, the majority of dogs will have a history of crying out in pain for no discernable reason.
 Owners will tell me that picking their dog up or just petting him on the head will provoke a heart wrenching shriek of pain.
 By the time I see them in the office, dog and owner alike are a jangle of frightened nerves.
 They are usually reluctant to move around too much and may seem lethargic.
 If their neck hurts they may not eat well, finding it too painful to lower their head to the food bowl.
 More severe cases of neck pain may cause a dog to limp on a forelimb as pain shoots from their neck to their leg.
 Less frequently, but more seriously, affected dogs can show neurologic signs with weakness or paralysis.

 So if you suspect that your dog is suffering from neck or back pain, what should you do?
 Take him to your veterinarian as soon as possible.
 Most cases can be managed with anti-inflammatories and strictly enforced rest.
 Rarely, some dogs will require surgery to alleviate the pain or neurologic symptoms.
-Thankfully, Petplan pet insurance covers this, along with all other hereditary and congenital conditions.
+Thankfully, Petplan pet insurance covers this, along with all other hereditary and chronic conditions.